vasilakisfil/Introspected-REST/README.md

 We should also note that Introspected REST is not ideal for all API designs and there could be cases that REST becomes a better choice than Introspected REST.
-Nevertheless, we feel that for most machine-to-machine communications Introspected REST is a better choice for all the advantages it offers and possible more performant than REST.
+Nevertheless, we feel that for most machine-to-machine communications Introspected REST is a better choice for all the advantages it offers and possibly more performant than REST.

 ## 11. An Introspected REST API prototype in the world of HTTP and JSON